 Most of us can remember where we were on September 11th, 2001.
-Likewise, I knew where I had been three months before.
-While visiting family in Queens on a layover while traveling to Italy, I had decided to take my son on an all-day excursion into Manhattan to let him experience the sights and sounds of a big city.
+Likewise, I knew where I had been three months before when visiting family in Queens on a layover while traveling to Italy.
+I had taken my son on an all-day excursion into Manhattan to let him experience the sights and sounds of a big city.
 We started the day, bright and early.
 From the Whitestone hub, we bustled on through the subway system, making stops here and there along the way.

 A Spiritual Awakening

 At this one-stop, an African American woman was standing outside the gangway, yelling and screaming at the top of her voice.
-She wasn’t in trouble nor was she seeking help, but instead preaching a spiritual message to the masses traveling to the city.
+She wasn’t in trouble, nor was she seeking help, but preaching a spiritual message to the masses traveling to the city.
 I’ve experienced this type of teaching before when I was a kid since my mother ushered us into a few small-town Pentecostal churches where preachers would run up and down aisles, and the congregation raised their hands and spoke in spiritual tongues.
-Many people on the subway were laughing at this woman because they thought she was crazy but knowing this type of prophetic religious movement I listened because I recognized something powerful.
+At first, many people on the subway were laughing at this woman because they thought she was crazy, but knowing about this type of prophetic religious movement I listened because I recognized something powerful.

 Visiting the Towers

-As soon as we made our way into the tower mall, I immediately felt this strange wave of oppression.
-From the pit of my stomach came this feeling and it traveled to my heart, and I felt a huge burden, and one that I’d never felt so powerful before.
+Soon after we made our way into the tower mall, I felt this strange wave of oppression.
+From the pit of my stomach came this feeling, and it traveled to my heart, and I felt a tremendous burden, and one that I’d never felt so powerful before.

 Day of Reckoning

 Later, my son talked to me.
 He said, “Mom, do you remember that day when we went to New York City, and you said the building was going to fall?”
-I silently replied, more than you will ever know.
+I replied in silent, more than you will ever know.

 I’ve rehashed these scenarios inside my mind at least a hundred times - to this day I still don’t have any solid answers.

-After spending hours researching extrasensory perception - it's comforting to know that I’m not the only person who had experienced psychic premonitions about that fateful day.
-There are many other personal stories from people like myself as described in the book Premonitions of September 11th about those who received precognitions yet continued with life not knowing what it was that they have seen or felt before and leading up to Twin Tower’s demise and its massive loss of lives.
+It’s comforting to know that after spending hours researching extrasensory perception that I’m not the only person who had experienced psychic premonitions about that fateful day.
+I came across and purchased a wonderful book titled Premonitions of September 11th by author, John Marquardt.
+I suggest this great read because it shares many personal stories from those who received precognitions yet continued with life not knowing what they have seen or felt before and leading up to Twin Tower’s demise.